bthomas16/Student-Coaching---Mean---Boilerplate/README.md

 ## API

 1. All User (student & teacher) registrations & logins are handled from the 'Authentication' route
-2. All get requests from the teacher database are handled in the 'api' route
+2. All get requests from the teacher database are handled in the 'API' api

 ## Lincense